Actor Award for Outstanding Performance by a Cast in a Motion Picture

-The Screen Actors Guild Award for Outstanding Performance by a Cast (or Ensemble) in a Motion Picture is an award given by the Screen Actors Guild to honor the finest acting achievements in film.
+The Actor Award for Outstanding Performance by a Cast (or Ensemble) in a Motion Picture (formerly Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture) is an award given by the Screen Actors Guild to honor the finest acting achievements in film.
 It is the final award presented during the ceremony.

+Eligibility

+In order for an individual actor to be eligible for an award as part of the cast, they must be credited with a single-card billing in the movie's main titles, although exceptions can be made at the discretion of the awards committee in cases of "special, unusual, or non-billing".